zevv/duc/doc/duc.md

     show file size in exact number of bytes

   * `--css-url=VAL`:
-    url of CSS style sheet to use instead of default CSS is embedded
+    url of CSS style sheet to use instead of default CSS

   * `-d`, `--database=VAL`:
     select database file to use [~/.duc.db]